tyt2y3/tyt2y3/README.md

 ### Research Work

 I am not in academia, but I am glad to have been cited for my work.
-My interest includes computer graphics, computational geometry, real-time systems, compilers / debuggers and software engineering techniques.
+My interest includes computer graphics, computational geometry, real-time programming, compilers / debuggers and software engineering techniques.

 #### VASEr